DarkWinzo/ChatPulse/example/README.md

 - Verify your internet connection
 - Check if WhatsApp servers are accessible
 - Review console logs for error details
+- Note: The current implementation is a framework that needs complete protocol implementation

 ### Command Not Working
 - Ensure message starts with correct prefix (default: `!`)